Certainty-Equivalence Model Predictive Control: Stability, Performance, and Beyond: Perturbation Analysis of MPC Value Function

 where $\mpc_N$ is defined in Assumption \ref{ass:sec_prob:nominal_cost_controllability}. \end{proposition}

-Proposition \ref{prop:nominal_energy_decreasing} states that $V_{N}(\cdot;\hpara)$ is a Lyapunov function for the nominal system under the nominal MPC control law $\mu_{N,\hpara}$, and its proof is given in Appendix \ref{appendix:B1}.
-Furthermore, \eqref{eq:nominal_decreasing} quantifies the decrease in energy along the nominal model in terms of $\cost(x, \mu_{N,\hpara}(x))$, which is useful to study the MPC value function under state perturbation.
+Proposition \ref{prop:nominal_energy_decreasing} states that $V_{N}(\cdot;\hpara)$ is a Lyapunov function for the nominal model under $\mu_{N,\hpara}$, and its proof is given in Appendix \ref{appendix:B1}.
+Furthermore, \eqref{eq:nominal_decreasing} quantifies the decrease in energy using $\cost(x, \mu_{N,\hpara}(x))$, which will be used to establish state perturbation of $V_N$.
 It is also noted that